 And she did with you, as was witnessed when she said her first word:

-This is the year (age 12) that my mom and grandma taught me to cook.
+This is the year (age 12) that my mom and grandma taught me to officially cook.

 I can’t wait to share that with you.

-..that you love to help out whenever you can.
+I love that you want to help out whenever you can.

 Just like I was.

-Anna, on this day 12 years ago, I was so scared and worried.
+My sweet daughter, on this day 12 years ago, I was really scared and kind of worried.

-Scared about having a baby but also worried that I wouldn't be a good mommy, that I wouldn't know what to do with a baby, scared that I would let you down, scared that I didn't have it in me to be a mom.
+Scared about having a baby but also worried that I wouldn’t be a good mommy, that I wouldn’t know what to do with you, scared that I didn’t have it in me to be a mom.